vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/gemfire/gateway.md

 ## Parallel Gateway Senders

-Parallel Gateway Senders let each server that hosts a partitioned region send its own events to a remote site.
-Each server uses its own queue, allowing multiple servers to send data at the same time.
-This setup scales easily and works well for high-speed data use cases where event order across partitions doesn’t need to be preserved.
-As you add more servers, both storage and replication capacity grow with little extra effort.
+Parallel Gateway Senders allow each server that hosts a partitioned region to send its own events to a remote site using a dedicated queue.
+This enables concurrent replication, making the setup highly scalable for high-throughput use cases where preserving event order across partitions is not required.
+As you add more servers, both storage and replication capacity increase with minimal additional configuration.

 ![PGR](images/image3.png)

 ## High Availability

-High availability is built into GemFire’s WAN architecture.
-For serial gateway senders, only one primary sender is active at a time, while backup instances stand by.
+High availability is built into the GemFire WAN architecture.
+With serial gateway senders, only one primary sender is active at a time, while backup instances stand by.
 If the primary fails, GemFire automatically promotes a secondary without disrupting replication.
-Parallel senders offer even greater resilience; each server with a primary partition sends events independently.
-If a server fails, a redundant partition owner takes over seamlessly, maintaining smooth data replication and fault-tolerance.
+Parallel senders offer even greater resilience.
+Each server with a primary partition sends events independently, and if a server fails, a redundant partition owner takes over seamlessly, preserving continuous replication and fault tolerance.

 ## Gateway Receiver

 A Gateway Receiver in Tanzu GemFire is a server-side component that listens for incoming region events from remote clusters and applies them to local regions.
 Each member can host one receiver.
 Multiple receivers across a cluster enable load balancing and high availability.
 Senders connect automatically to any available receiver without explicit bindings, and connections can be rebalanced using the `rebalance gateway-sender` command or the `GatewaySender.rebalance()` API.
 For successful replication, both clusters must have matching region definitions.
 If a region is missing on the receiving side, incoming events will fail.
 Gateway Receivers play a vital role in completing the WAN replication flow by ensuring seamless  and distributed data ingestion across sites.